ClusterLabs/pacemaker/xml/README.md

    source directory.
 1. The CIB validity regression tests will break after the schema is updated.
-   Run `cts/cts-cli -s` to make the referential outcomes reflect the transient changes made so far, `git diff cts/cli/regression.validity.exp` to ensure the these changes look sane, and `git add cts/cli/regression.validity.exp` to enqueue this change for a subsequent commit.
+   Run `cts/cts-cli -s` to make the referential outcomes reflect the transient changes made so far, `git diff` to ensure the these changes look sane, then commit them.
 1. Similarly, with the new major version `${X}`, it's advisable to refresh scheduler tests at some point, see the instructions in `cts/README.md`.